afewell/AnsibleNSX101/Lab3-Control and Data Plane Setup/README.md

   cluster1:
     clusterName: 'RegionA01-vDS-COMP'
   cluster2:
-    #clusterName: 'In the reference lab, there is only one cluster, this example shows how to use nested notation to create an object schema for variable values'
+    #clusterName: 'In the reference lab, there is only one cluster, this line is here as an example of one way to organize variables for multi-cluster environments'

 nsxIpPools:
   controller: